activeshadow/go-atomicredteam/README.md

 To build ***goart*** for all operating systems, simply run `make release` from the root directory.
 Otherwise, run the appropriate `make bin/goart-<os>` target for your OS.

-📝 Note: This execution framwork works on Windows, MacOS, and Linux (assuming it's cross-compiled).

 [get_started](https://user-images.githubusercontent.com/1636709/172280657-7e8d49a3-28f5-4045-95e8-e19226fc7819.gif)